 The Flintkote Company was a roofing material manufacturing company that once heavily relied on asbestos.
-The company closed its doors in 1987, but later filed for bankruptcy and established an asbestos trust fund to compensate people who were injured due to its asbestos-containing products.
+The company closed in 1987, but later filed for bankruptcy and established an asbestos trust fund for mesothelioma victims harmed by its products.

 If you suffer from mesothelioma, asbestosis, or asbestos-related lung cancer, you may be eligible for a large amount of compensation.
 Currently, there is over $30 billion in asbestos trust funds, set up for those who have been diagnosed with an asbestos-related illness.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.